Hodaifa98/Scrape-images-using-Python-and-BeautifulSoup/README.md

 # Scrape-images-using-Python-and-BeautifulSoup
-A script that allows you to scrape images using Python from a website.
+A script that allows you to scrape free images using Python from a website(freepik).
 It will extract images, their names and also their alt tags and save them to a folder.

 Usage: python scrape_images.py term [page_number]<br/>